Gluten-Free Blueberry Galette

-This Blueberry Galette is a delicious dessert that’s easier to make than a pie, with the same fruity filling and super flaky crust.
-This healthier dessert is gluten free, Paleo-friendly, and refined sugar free.
+This Gluten-Free Blueberry Galette is a delicious dessert that’s easier to make than a pie, with maple syrup-sweetened blueberry filling and a super flaky gluten-free crust.
+This healthier dessert is Paleo-friendly and refined sugar-free.

-I’ve been going a little crazy for galettes, and after two savory versions (this mozzarella heirloom tomato one and the spinach + artichoke mediterranean galette), it was time for another sweet one.
-The strawberry chocolate galette is ROCKING, but it needed a fruity friend.
+I’ve been going a little crazy for galettes, and after two savory versions (this mozzarella heirloom tomato galette and the spinach + artichoke mediterranean galette), it was time for another sweet one.
+The strawberry chocolate galette is ROCKING, but it needed a fruity friend that celebrated berry season.
 Enter: the blueberry galette!

 Blueberries are a pie and galette classic, for good reason.
-Average blueberries can become outstanding when they’re paired with the right flavors and baked until juicy and bursting in a super flaky crust.
+Even average blueberries can become outstanding when they’re paired with the right flavors and baked until juicy and bursting in a super flaky crust.
 It’s a little bit of baking magic, and it’s not even too hard.